KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/eating_light_conscious_nourishment.md

 but embodied,
 here, now.

-I had a vision.

-Not of a distant utopia—
-but of what we are becoming:
+It is as if a vision shines through us all— not of a distant utopia, but of what humanity is becoming:

 The Human of the New Earth.

-No longer surviving.
+No longer surviving,
-But creating.
+but creating.
 No longer consuming energy—
 but living from the infinite zero-point field within.
 Not from lack,